Can I Have Both FSA & a Child Credit?

 A dependent child under 13 who attended child care while you earned income, could qualify you for the child care credit.
-The tax credit you earn is a percentage of the expense you incurred -- 20 percent to 35 percent.
+The tax credit you earn is a percentage of the expense you incurred –up to 35 percent.
 The percentage you can get back depends on your adjusted gross income.
-People earning more than $43,000 are eligible for 20 percent of eligible expenses.
 However, there is a dollar limit on the amount of child care expense that is eligible for this credit.
 For one qualifying child, the limit is $3,000; for two or more qualifying children the limit is $6,000.

 Claiming Both Credits

 While you cannot receive both tax benefits for the same expenses, you may be able to claim both tax benefits if your expenses exceed $5,000.
 If you have two or more children, you could set aside the first $5,000 pre-tax into an FSA and claim up to $1,000 of remaining expenses for the dependent child-care credit.
 This means you could potentially collect the higher tax savings allotted through an FSA but not be limited to the FSA's maximum of $5,000.